digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 ## Ledger API

 The MongoDB ledger storage API is capable of mapping ledger node storage requests to a set of MongoDB collections.

 ### Creating a Ledger

-Create a new ledger given an initial configuration block, block metadata, and a set of options.
+Add a new ledger given an initial configuration block, block metadata, and a set of options.

 * configBlock - the initial configuration block for the ledger.